 After growing the first set of fan leaves with a complete set of leaflets, the plant goes from being a seedling to the vegetative stage.
 Now the plant grows only stems and leaves (not flowers or “buds”) and focuses all its energy on growing big and strong.

-The plant has to grow its body with air, light and nutrients.
+The plant must grow its body with air, light, and nutrients.
 The recently formed roots are now expanding into their growing medium, looking for water and nutrients.
-The roots also need air, so make sure there’s plenty of air spaces in the substrate!
+The roots also need air, so make sure there is plenty of air space in the growing medium.

-How long does vegetative stage last in a Cannabis plant?
+How long does the vegetative stage last in a Cannabis plant?

-In the vegetative stage, a healthy Cannabis plant grows in height and size as much as it can with the given conditions.
+In the vegetative stage, a healthy Cannabis plant grows in height and size as much as it can under the given conditions.
 So the bigger the pot and the environment, the bigger the plant will be, provided it has the needed growing requirements.

 The vegetative stage in Cannabis plants may last from 3 to 16 weeks, or even more in outdoor crops.

 Most growers vegetate their indoor plants for 4-8 weeks, depending on the desired plant size.
 Cannabis plants are usually able to start flowering from the 4th week of the vegetative stage.
 Probably as a result those plants will be smaller in size.
-Consequently, giving your plants more vegetative time will result in bigger plants and more likely to produce higher yields.
-Cannabis plants may be left in the vegetative stage for a longer time, in order to take cuttings from it and make clones of that “mother plant”.
+Giving your plants more vegetative time and bigger pots will result in bigger plants and more likely to produce higher yields.